 Children have access to reading scheme books in our Nursery and are able to bring them home after the Easter break.
 We encourage children to share books at home, attend the library and look for different letters and words in their everyday environment eg road signs, labels, shops names.
 In the nursery we have a dedicated book area which the children can access independently throughout their session.
 Click here to view a suggested reading list for children in Nursery.

 Children wear a full school uniform, jumpers and coats can be purchased at the school shop in Whitton High Street.
 Please make sure that all your child's items are clearly labelled.
-Due to Covid restrictions we cannot have any bags in nursery and we provide spare clothes if needed.
+It is useful to pack extra clothes in their bag as we only have a limited supply of spare clothes.

 Please also bear in mind that play in Nursery can be very messy!
 Whilst we take every opportunity to remind child to wear aprons to protect their clothes in play, sometimes children forget or the aprons do not protect every part of their clothes.